-Radio resource management functions are concerned with the allocation and maintenance of radio communication paths, and is performed by the Access Network.
+Radio resource management functions are concerned with the allocation and maintenance of radio communication paths.
 GSM radio resources is shared between the circuit mode (voice and data) services and the GPRS.

-Refer to GSM 03.64 for further information on the GSM GPRS radio.
-Refer to UMTS 25.301 for further information on the UMTS radio.
+Refer to GSM 03.64 for further information.

 5.3.5.1 Um Management Function